 Mr. Vogt is also a graduate of College of the Ozarks.
 After graduating Mr. Vogt went to work for the Marshall Missouri Police Department and then to the Springfield (Missouri) Police Department (SPD).
 While at SPD Mr. Vogt was assigned to the patrol unit, the COP (bike) unit, and the DWI unit as Acting Sergeant, and was trained as a major crimes investigator.
 While working at SPD he earned his Master’s Degree in Business Organizational Security Management from Webster University.
 Mr. Vogt uses his years of experience in law enforcement to teach the law enforcement track in the Criminal Justice department.

-College of the Ozarks Criminal Justice graduates have the potential for employment with agencies and careers such as:
+College of the Ozarks Criminal Justice majors have the potential for employment with agencies and careers such as:

 - Private Corporations: Security, Insurance Fraud Investigators, Surveillance Specialists, etc.